alexawesomecode/awesome-fx-signals/README.md

 Download or clone this [repo here](https://github.com/alexawesomecode/awesome-fx-signals), enter the main folder and do `npm install` followed by `npm start`.

 The you go to http://localhost:3000

+# Future Features

+* Ability to filter by 5min and 4hour
+* See charts of every Pair
+* Filter by specific technical analysis

 # Built With